davidegat/Lotus123-on-reMarkable/README.md

 <li><b>startdos.sh</b> a basic shell script called by dos.sh to run your VM under yaft.
 I prefer this than a direct command in dos.sh, so that I can launch my VM via ssh with no need to write the whole BOCHS command.<br>
 <li>Now you must register the new app to be seen by oxide launcer.
 In your reMarkable type <br><code>rot apps call registerApplication 'QVariantMap:{"name": "FreeDOS", "bin": "/home/root/dos.sh"}'</code><br>
 <li>Refresh oxide apps on your reMarkable: you now should see the FreeDOS icon, by tapping it yaft comes up, and the BOCHS emulator starts your FreeDOS machine on the reMarkable.<br>
-<li>Season it as you like, I made a simple 123.bat file to launch directly Lotus, or you can add a command in your AUTOEXEC.BAT to autostart it.
+<li>Season it as you like, I made a simple 123.bat file to launch directly Lotus, or you can add a command in your FDAUTO.BAT to autostart it.

   <h2>Think about it...</h2>
 Now that you got your reMarkable FreeDOS emulation set up, you can explore further possibilities.
 FreeDOS website gives you the opportunity to download extra free software images to use on your emulator.
 You may have old pieces of software around, that now you can use on your tablet!
 Do not expect every software to work in this enviroment, anyway...